 For some people, voice is an important part of their identity or transition.

-Voice Therapy can help individuals feel comfortable with their voice, no matter their gender identity and expression.
+Gender Voice Training can help individuals feel comfortable with their voice, no matter their gender identity and expression.

 Many people think that changing their voice is only about pitch.
 When you work with a licensed speech-language pathologist, there are many aspects of voice and vocal health that we will address including intonation (the melody of your phrases), resonance (vibrations in your chest or head when you speak), intensity, non-verbal gestures, and more!

-The most important part of voice and communication therapy is that you find your voice in a healthy way.
-Your therapist will create a supportive environment to help guide you through your vocal journey.
-Learn more about Gender Affirming Voice Therapy.
+The most important part of voice and communication training is that you find your voice in a healthy way.
+Your voice coach will create a supportive environment to help guide you through your vocal journey.
+Learn more about gender affirming voice training HERE.